jtleek/graduate/special-studies/rmd-generator/README.md

 what is in the object.

 Of necessity, everything should be self-contained in the document and attached files.
-So far now I am going to store the object with is a .Rdata object.
+So far now I am going to store the object with is a .RData object.

 What we want to see